Skk-tj/blog/my_thoughts_about_swift_1.md

 ---
 layout: post
-title: My thoughts about Swift - 1
+title: My Thoughts About Swift - 1
 published-on: February 15, 2021
 ---

-# My thoughts about Swift - 1
+# My Thoughts About Swift - 1

-This is probably gonna be a multi-part series, but I'll be talking about my feeling about Swift in this series as I learn it.
+This is probably gonna be a multi-part series, but I'll be talking about my feeling about Swift in this series.

 Swift is a protocol-oriented language.
 I personally have never heard of this type of programming paradigm.
 But the word hints that instead of being object-oriented like Java heavily does rely on, it focuses more on functionality and extensibility.
 So I think it's important for us to adopt a fresh new perspective when approaching this language.